huy/bash_vim_tmux_quickstart/pandas_series.md

 **create series**

-One dimension array of values with index that can be any of data type not just integer.
+One dimension array of values with index that can be any data types not just integer.

     >>> import pandas as pd
     >>> s = pd.Series([2,3,5,8],index=['a','b','c','d'])